Edy Mulyadi: Criticism of the new capital city

 On 23 January 2022, Edy in a Twitter video criticizes the move to the new capital city of Nusantara while using inappropriate words:

-Additionally, the advocate Azam Khan sitting next to Edy responded him by saying "only monkeys (want to live there)" while hearing Edy's speech that no one buying a new house in Gunung Sari, Penajam North Paser Regency.
+Additionally, an advocate Azam Khan sitting next to Edy responded "only monkeys (want to live there)" while hearing Edy's speech that no one buying a new house in Gunung Sari, Penajam North Paser Regency.

 As a response, numerous mass organizations in South and East Kalimantan reported Edy to the police for offending Kalimantan inhabitants.
 Tifatul Sembiring, a PKS politician, originally supported Edy, but later apologized it and withdrew the support.
 In 31 January, Edy stated again an apology of his case at the Bareskrim Polri building in Jakarta, after the previous one in 24 January; and later he was arrested by the police that day.
 Edy stated in a YouTube video that he was targeted by people before being arrested, and he also said that "I will surrender to Allah".